abisummers/abisummers.github.io/src/pages/articles/navigo.md

 For a lot of people, buying tickets on your phone via the _Bonjour RATP_ app is the easiest, but some people (like me) prefer to have a physical card.
 For most people who are visiting Paris individual tickets, a day ticket or a weekly ticket is best depending on how often you want to take public transport.

+### the TL;DR

+The short version is:

+- metro-RER tickets cost 2,5€
+- bus-tram tickets cost 2€
+- airport tickets cost 13€ (do not risk trying to get there on a normal ticket, there are often ticket controls at airport stations)
+- day tickets cost 12€ for the entire Île-de-France region but exclude airports

 ### Navigo card

 In March 2024, I started a [project](/articles/alphabet-ile-de-france/) in the Île-de-France area and in most of these article I talk about my navigo card when breaking down the cost of public transport.
 But what is a navigo?
 Essentially it's a travel card that allows you to take all public transport within the Île-de-France region (with a few exceptions).
 There's a few different types of navigo (because why make anything simple?).